Endless33/jumping-vpn-preview/README.md

 # 🧬 Jumping VPN — Architectural Preview

-Jumping VPN is a **session-centric VPN architecture** designed for environments where transport volatility is the norm.
+Jumping VPN is a session-centric VPN architecture designed for environments where transport volatility is the default state of the network.

-Traditional VPNs assume stable paths and treat instability as failure.
+Traditional VPN systems often assume transport stability.
-Jumping VPN models instability as an expected state within a bounded, deterministic lifecycle.
+Jumping VPN assumes instability — and models it explicitly.

-This repository is a **public architectural preview** of the system’s behavioral model, documentation, and conceptual validation artifacts.
+This repository contains architectural documentation, behavioral models, and minimal proof-of-concept prototypes.

 It is not a production release.